McDic/pokercraft-local/README.md

 ![pokercraft_download](./images/pokercraft_download.png)

-After you downloaded, unzip your downloaded `.zip` files, and put all of them under single folder.
+After you downloaded, just put all `.zip` files in single folder.
+The unzipping is not necessary anymore from `v1.7.0`.
-The library finds all `GG(blabla).txt` files recursively by default, so it's ok to make multiple folders inside to make better organization of files.
+The library finds all `GG(blabla).txt` files from both directory and `.zip` files recursively by default.

 ### 3. Running a program